-Danae Elon charts the search for Musa Obeidallah, the Palestinian man her parents hired to take care of her in Israel for the first 20 years of her life.
+Danae Elon’s “Another Road Home” charts the filmmaker’s search for Musa Obeidallah, the Palestinian man her parents hired to take care of her in Israel for the first 20 years of her life.
 Her quest leads her from her current home in New York to Paterson, N. J., and from there to the West Bank.
-Docu, already making a name for itself on fest tour, might attract limited urban play.
+Fascinating in its reticence, pic’s honest, well-intentioned exploration involving two families fearlessly emerges with a far different picture than was originally envisioned.
+Docu, already making a name for itself on fest tour, might attract limited urban play before migrating onto cable.

 For Elon, pic reps a departure from her earlier oeuvre (“Never Again, Forever,” “Wild Mint”), less in its subject matter than in its personal slant.
 It soon becomes clear, as she quizzes her own parents (now living in Italy) about her upbringing, that what drives her pilgrimage is discovering why Musa, a Palestinian paid to raise her, felt so much more like a father than her own brilliant but distant progenitor (Danae is the daughter of famous left-wing Israeli historian and social critic Amos Elon).